karanpratapsingh/HyperTrade/README.md

 _Note: Make sure `doctl` is authenticated, and we're using correct k8s cluster name._

 - Open `localhost:8080` to see the web interface.

+_Note: It is recommended to use the telegram bot over user interface on non-secure systems_